AustinCodingAcademy/JS411-8week-ebook/ebook-folder/workspace/resources/developmentDocumentation/ideation.md

 * Why does day 3 cover the same concepts as Day 1 and 2? could we teach the mindset of React better and progress to Routes sooner?

+* in 211 or 411 teach what the PATH and SHIMS are: https://github.com/rbenv/rbenv

 ## Quotes

-*If it's important enough to you you'll get it done.*f
+*If it's important enough to you you'll get it done.*

 ## Develop

 Scuba stress - https://www.youtube.com/watch?v=d7M8STBlfRs